bloukanov/mentorship-program/documentation.md

 request RConnect Test Server deployment permissions from Juan Carlos Coronel

-clone the git repository and cd into it

 WARNING:
 DO NOT RE-PUBLISH OR REMOVE APPS FROM SERVER BEFORE DOWNLOADING USER DATA.
 ALL USER DATA WILL BE LOST.